Antharithm/ERC20-Token-Standard/README.md

 # ERC20 Token Compliant Smart Contract

 This project demonstrates a basic ERC20 Token Compliant smart contract.
-It comes with an ERC20 contract, a test for that contract, and a script that deploys that contract.
+It comes with a smart contract, a test for that contract, and a script that deploys that contract.
 This code highlights a real world blockchain usecase.

 Technologies used: